core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Block2 / ETag Processing # {#etag}

-The same security properties as in {{body-integrity}} can be obtained for blockwise response operations.
+The same security properties as in {{body-integrity}} can be obtained for block-wise response operations.
 The threat model here does not depend on an attacker: a client can construct a wrong representation by assembling it from blocks from different resource states.